Enter

 3. Metabolic Issues

-This period has also been regarded as important for fat cell development.
-Studies show that introducing solid foods too early —before 4 months— is linked to a higher risk of obesity.
-According to a Washington Post article by Michael I. Goran, PhD, professor of preventive medicine and pediatrics at the University of Southern California, “The sugars that a mother consumes while pregnant or nursing can be passed to her baby, disrupt healthy growth and development, and increase the risk of obesity.”
+This period has also been regarded as an important one for fat cell development.
+Studies show that introducing solid foods too early—before 4 months—is linked to a higher risk of obesity.
+According to a Washington Post article by Michael I. Goran, PhD, professor of preventive medicine and pediatrics at the University of Southern California, “The sugars that a mother consumes while pregnant or nursing can be passed to her baby, disrupt healthy growth and development and pose risk for obesity.”

 4. Lifetime Success